History of Virginia Lottery in Timeline

 In 1989, the General Assembly directed lottery proceeds to capital construction projects.

-1990: Lottery proceeds directed to General Fund
+1990: Lottery proceeds to Virginia's General Fund

 From 1990 to 1998, lottery proceeds went to Virginia's General Fund.

-1998: Lottery proceeds directed to General Fund
+1998: Lottery proceeds to Virginia's General Fund

 From 1990 to 1998, lottery proceeds went to Virginia's General Fund.

-1999: All proceeds assigned exclusively to education
+1999: Lottery proceeds assigned exclusively to education

 Starting in 1999, a provision in Virginia's budget called for all lottery proceeds to be assigned exclusively to education.

-November 2000: Voters approve State Lottery Proceeds Fund
+November 2000: State Lottery Proceeds Fund creation

 2010: Powerball available in Virginia